 Engleng started his career as an Investment Banking Analyst at TONGYANG Securities (Cambodia) Plc after which he joined SBI Royal Securities as a senior associate in their corporate finance team.
 Prior to joining EMIA, Engleng was a consultant at EMC advising domestic and international firms on strengthening their operations in Cambodia.
 Engleng has a Master degree in Finance from University of Paris 1 Pantheon-Sorbonne.

 Sotheary was most recently Head of Social Performance Management with Chamroeun MFI in Cambodia.
-Prior to that, she served as a senior social performance and integration officer at Vision Fund as well as a project manager for Handicap International.
+She also served as a senior social performance and integration officer at Vision Fund as well as a project manager for Handicap International.
 She started her career as a project coordinator for World Vision International in Cambodia.
-She has an MBA and a Bachelor of Economics, Banking and Finance from Royal University of Laws and Economics in Phnom Penh, Cambodia.
+She has an MBA and a Bachelor of Economics from Royal University of Laws and Economics in Cambodia.

 Savin joined EMIA’s sister firm, EMC, directly from university in 2003 and aside from several years at British American Tobacco within their finance and risk management divisions, has been with EMGH for his entire career.
 During his tenure at EMC, Savin managed client projects and advised firms and international organizations on their business strategies in the region.
 With EMIA since inception, Savin started as an Investment Officer.
 He has an MBA Finance from Charles Sturt University, Australia and a BBA in Accounting from MVU in Cambodia.